ortus-docs/commandbox-docs/packages/endpoints/cflib.md

 CommandBox can install UDFs from the popular site CFLib.org.
 Each project on CFLib is a single CFML function.
 You can find UDFs via the web site and copy the URL slug for a given UDF to use in your installation.

+For example, if the URL to a given UDF is `http://www.cflib.org/udf/CalculateWindChill`, the slug you'll want to use would be `CalculateWindChill.`

 ## Standard Installation

 To install a package from CFLib, use the slug from the website's URL like so: